mayurrajput04/mayurrajput04/README.md

 If it survives me trying to break it, better.

 ---

-## 🥷 Gintoki Rules Apply

-Lazy on the outside.
-Dangerous when it matters.

 If you're into clean code, messy bugs, and silent logic wars — welcome.